seibelsh/sgamesolver/docs/source/interacting_with_the_solver.rst

     homotopy.solver_setup()

-:py:meth:`~.solver_setup` essentially does 2 things: It computes the starting point ``y0`` (which is why you should fix homotopy parameters beforehand); and it instantiates a solver, an object of class :py:class:`HomContSolver` which is responsible for the path tracking algorithm.
+:py:meth:`~.solver_setup` essentially does two things:
+It computes the starting point ``y0``
+(which is why you should fix homotopy parameters beforehand);
+and it instantiates a solver,
+an object of class :py:class:`HomContSolver` which is responsible for the path tracking algorithm.
 You can access it via the attribute :py:attr:`~.solver` of your homotopy:

 >>> print(homotopy.solver)
 <sgamesolver.homcont.HomContSolver object at 0x000001FC9481FDC0>